Skip to content

 Try It

 Don't do this math by hand every time — open the LED Current Limiting Resistor Calculator and plug in your supply voltage, LED color, and desired current.
 The tool instantly gives you the exact resistance, the nearest E24 standard value, the actual operating current, and power dissipation for both — so you can pick the right resistor and the right package on the first try.
+I keep this calculator bookmarked and use it constantly, even for designs I've done a hundred times before.
+It's faster than doing the math myself, and it catches mistakes before they make it to the board.

 Related Articles